Art, History, and Human Resilience with Sabin Howard

 But ultimately, that show brought me in front of Frank Geary for the Eisenhower Memorial, which I then connected with.

-We didn't meet eye to eye, and I didn't continue with him because he didn't, he fired me basically.
+We didn't meet eye to eye and I didn't continue with him because he didn't, he fired me, basically.

-But that put the bug in my ear that you need to make public art.
+And, but that put the bug in my ear that you need to make public art.
+And so when the World War I Memorial came about,

 I entered it.